sidhu177/UsefulSQL/Main/UsingCreateTableExpression.md

 SELECT *
 FROM Sales
 ```
 Notice that the first CTE MonthVal is joined with the second CTE Sales.
-This way a chain of CTEs can be used to build a complex View.
+In this example we can see that CTEs need not be projected at the final level.
+Base CTEs feed derived CTEs and final SELECT is on a derived CTE

 Common table expressions can also be used to create Recursive queries.